-The source of your towel warmer’s heat can either come from an electric heating element or a hydronic heater.
+The source of your towel warmers heat can either come from an electric heating element or a hydronic heater.
 Choosing between the 2 really depends on the layout of your home, as they can be as easy as plugging into an outlet, or as complex as integrating a hydronic system into your plumbing.
 Therefore, unless you’re planning a bathroom remodel, you’ll probably end up going electric!

 An electric heater uses electricity and passes it through a resistor to convert it into heat, which then radiates out from the heating element.
 This usually applies to hardwired (attached to your electrical system) and plug-in models (either mounted or standing).

 A hydronic system uses hot water to heat the towels, transferring the thermal energy from the water into the bars, cabinet, or bucket holding the towels.
-These are primarily mounted models and are very expensive!
+These are primarily wall mounted and are very expensive!

 There are 3 primary warmer types – bars, buckets, and cabinet heaters.

-A bar heater is usually made of a metal material like stainless-steel, with a heating mechanism running through the bars to provide the heat for the towel warmer.
+A bar heater is usually made of a metal material like stainless-steel, with a heating mechanism running through the warmers bars to provide the heat for the towel warmer.
 In general, the parts of the item that are touching the bars themselves will dry the fastest, though the heat will spread between nearby lateral bars for even heating.
 Their capacity often depends on the number of bars, their distance apart, and their size.

-Cabinet heaters are similar to a microwave, closet, or cabinet.
+Cabinet warmers are similar to a microwave, closet, or cabinet.
 Like a bucket heater, the towels are warmed by a heating mechanism on the inside the surrounds the items.
-Once they are done, you can simply open it and grab your towel.
+Once they are done, you can simply open it and grab your bathroom towel.
 They come in a wide array of sizes and are often the most portable.